Chilean is first foreign fatality in Venezuela unrest

 Students and militant opponents of Maduro have been maintaining street barricades in various cities since last month, demanding the president's resignation and solutions to problems of rampant crime and economic shortages.

-The barriers have become frequent flashpoints for violence between protesters, police and government supporters.
+The barricades have become frequent flashpoints for violence between protesters, security forces and government supporters.

 Venezuelan authorities said Rubilar was a mother of four and a member of the ruling Socialist Party.
 A classmate told Reuters she was studying higher education, had lived in Merida for six years and worked as an artisan.

-Maduro said on state television that investigations were advancing and that her killers had been identified.

-"We're on their trail," he said.
-"Rest assured, Chile and Latin America, we are going to capture the assassins of this compatriot and they will pay for this horrendous crime."

-Chilean President Sebastian Pinera said his government had asked Venezuela to provide them with all the information about the circumstances and cause of Rubilar's death.
+"We've asked the Venezuelan government to investigate and give us all the information about the circumstances and cause of this death," said Chilean President Sebastian Piñera.

 OVERTHROW UNLIKELY

-Although street protests helped briefly topple Venezuela's late socialist leader Hugo Chavez in a botched 2002 coup, there seems little chance the current unrest could lead to a Ukraine-style overthrow of his successor, Maduro.
+Though street protests helped briefly topple the late socialist leader Hugo Chavez in a botched 2002 coup, there seems little chance the current unrest could lead to a Ukraine-style overthrow of his successor, Maduro.

 The military, which played a crucial role in 2002, appears firmly behind Maduro.
-Opposition leaders are also split between militants who back the street action and moderates who believe that tactic risks violence and lacks widespread support.
+Opposition leaders are also split between militants who back the street action and moderates who believe that tactic risks violence and lacks widespread acceptance among Venezuelans.

 The ongoing, daily protests are a mix of peaceful demonstrations and violent exchanges between security forces and hooded protesters hurling rocks and Molotov cocktails.

-Pro- and anti-government medical personnel held rival rallies in the capital on Monday.
+Pro- and anti-government medical personnel held rival rallies in Caracas on Monday.

-Earlier in the day, the army said it raided a parking garage under Caracas' Altamira Square - a stronghold of opposition protests - and found a store of water, food, medicine, helmets and other equipment destined to keep the demonstrations going.
+Earlier on Monday, the army announced it had raided a parking garage under Caracas' Altamira Square - a stronghold of opposition protests - and found a store of water, food, medicine, helmets and other equipment destined to keep the demonstrations going.
 Eleven people were arrested, the authorities said.

 An increasingly confident-looking Maduro told supporters that the protesters had been defeated.